IRNAS/ttn-irnas-gw/the-things-conference/README.md

 <img src="/the-things-conference/img/IMG_20181003_102051.jpg"  width="425"> <img src="/the-things-conference/img/IMG_20181003_102136.jpg"  width="425">

-## Antenna upgrade - assembly instructions
+## External antenna upgrade

-Antenna upgrade kit.
+The next steps will help you to assemble and attach the external antenna upgrade kit.
+If you would like to upgrade your LoraWAN Gateway with an external antenna please [contact us](https://www.irnas.eu/contact/).

 <img src="/the-things-conference/img/IMG_20181003_103238.jpg"  width="425">